ucfopen/Materia-Docs/_administrators/ubuntu-apache-install-guide.md

 ## File Permissions

-The user that apache runs as will need permissions to write to some of the directories.
+The user that Apache runs as will need permissions to write to some of the directories.

 That user is typically `www-data`.
 The directories outlined in our [install configuration](https://github.com/ucfcdl/Materia/blob/issue/simplify-configs/fuel/packages/materia/config/install.php#L9) need to be writable by that user.

 ## Creating an Admin User